UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Performance Insights

-- UConn is averaging 73.5 points per game this year in conference contests, which is 2.8 fewer points per game than its overall average (76.3).
+- UConn is putting up 73.5 points per game this season in conference games, which is 2.8 fewer points per game than its overall average (76.3).

-- The Huskies are averaging 78.5 points per game this year at home, which is 5.7 more points than they're averaging in away games (72.8).

 © 2023 Data Skrive.
 All rights reserved.